How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 After calculating your fluid loss, ideally, you would like to consume at least 80% of that amount per hour to keep well-hydrated throughout the race.

-Let’s look at a race-strategy option for our 70-kilo runner, who plans to run a 4:30 marathon.
+Let’s look at a race-strategy option for our 70-kilo runner, who plans to run a 4 hour marathon marathon.

-• Per hour, our runner will need to consume three gels containing 23-25 grams of carbohydrates each, adding up to about 14 gels (round up rather than down) throughout the race.
+• Per hour, our runner will need to consume about three gels containing 23-25 grams of carbohydrates each, adding up to about 10 gels throughout the race, beginning 30-35 minutes in.

 • Per hour our runner will need to consume at least 400 ml of water or a calorie-free electrolyte drink, just about a full standard-sized handheld water bottle.